-This unique exhibition coincides with the publication of Azoulay’s accompanying book, From Palestine to Israel: A Photographic Record of Destruction and State Formation, 1947-1950, by Pluto Press.
-You can buy it in our online shop.
+This unique exhibition opens on 3 November to coincide with the publication of Azoulay’s accompanying book, From Palestine to Israel: A Photographic Record of Destruction and State Formation, 1947-1950, by Pluto Press.

 Ariella Azoulay directs the Photo-Lexic project at the Minerva Humanities Centre at Tel Aviv University, Israel.
 She is the author of Civil Imagination: Political Ontology of Photography (2011), The Civil Contract of Photography (2008), Once Upon a Time: Photography Following Walter Benjamin (2006) and Death’s Showcase: The Power of Image in Contemporary Democracy (2001).
 She won the 2002 Infinity Award for Writing, presented by the International Centre for Photography, for excellence in the field of photography.

 The exhibition will be accompanied by a series of talks on the fascinating relationship between archival photography, film and the writing (or re-writing) of history.